neongreen/artyom.me/haskell-ctf.md

 This isn't even an “idea” as much as a “wish”, but still...
-It would be nice if the attacker had to find a Pretty Clever Way to generate some constant before ne can read the file.
+It would be nice if the attacker had to find a Pretty Clever Way to generate some constant before they can read the file.
 Using tricky math or something.

 Hm.